dannyfrelink/dataweek/README.md

 The data we chose to measure is about the speed of Mickey on his journey and the time it took him to complete it.
 We also chose to take the traffic lights, he'll pass on his way, into consideration.
 We've measured the maximum waiting time in minutes for each traffic light.
 We've used Geo data of the map of Amsterdam to show the route of Mickey's journey on.

 ![Eindproduct](https://github.com/dannyfrelink/dataweek/blob/main/public/images/eindproduct.png)

+## ⚙️ Process

+Since Mickey is more Visual based and Danny more Tech based, we chose to divide those tasks between us.
+Mickey was in charge of creating all the SVG's inside our visualisation.
+Danny got the tasks to convert these SVG's interactive by converting it to code.
+The collaboration went smoothly with some contact over WhatsApp.

 ## 🔧 Installation